jimiolu/jimiolu/README.md

 Wale's spirit of collaboration is one of it kind because he believes that a lot could be done with a combination of heads working as a team.
 He's always open to collaboration<br><br>
 Aside from punching keyboards for magical happenings, he also writes a lot of articles and cool stuff <a href="https://akasoft.hashnode.dev/" target="_blank">Here</a> where he shares his journeys while helping others to develop and gain viable skills
 #
-- 👯 I’m looking to collaborate more on open-source projects<br>
+- 👯 I’m looking to collaborate more on open-source projects<br><br>
-- 💬 Ask me about Web Development, Technical Writing, Open-Source, Beginners Tips, Tech Hacks, and Science.<br>
+- 💬 Ask me about Web Development, Technical Writing, Open-Source, Beginners Tips, Tech Hacks, and Science.<br><br>
 - 📫 How to reach me:
   - Social Media
     - [Twitter](https://twitter.com/waleakaje) | [Linkedin](https://linkedin.com/in/waleakaje) | [Linktree](https://linktr.ee/waleakaje)